Team6479/in-n-out-specs/moments.md

 Note that `data` may contain any variable type, as defined by the Event.
 Even if it is ignored, it must still be present.
 We recommend using `null` in such cases.
-If `data` is of the incorrect type or otherwise does not meet the Event's specifications, a code of 422 UNPROCESSABLE ENTITY will be returned.

 ### Malformed Moments
 Any Moment submitted that does not adhere to the above format may be safely ignored.